Lokiloki69/NebulaIQ-Assignments/lokesh-self-assessment.md

 - Basic cloud deployment (Render)

 ### Areas of Strength
-- Strong dive to find solutions and fix problems
+- Strong drive to find solutions and fix problems
 - Able to focus and work under pressure

 ### Areas to Improve